redodo/shipper/README.md

 1. Search for the palletized shipping bill (this is actually pretty tedious)
 2. Unload the pallets from the container
 3. Put the cargo back together

+While the standard implementation of this package only delivers support for two types of contains; lossless image containers and WAVE audio file containers, it is jolly straight forward to create implementations for other types of containers.